 The economic benefit of the circular economy

-The circular economy and its ecological benefits
+The circular economy and its benefits for the environment

 The circular economy in French regulations

-2. mobilise industry in the transformation of production methods;
+2. mobilize manufacturers in transforming production methods;

-How is the circular economy organised?
+How is the circular economy organized?

 The circular system compared to the linear system

-ADEME’s circular economy scheme
+ADEME’s circular economy diagram

-1. The offer of the economic actors :
+1. The supply of economic actors:

-• extraction/exploitation and sustainable procurement,
+• sustainable extraction/exploitation and purchasing,

 • eco-design,